slowernews/wisdom-tldr/README.md

 > *'Use the surrender tactic: transform weakness into power.' -- Robert Greene (22nd law of power)*

 > *'Re-create yourself.' -- Robert Greene (25th law of power)*

+> *'Reconciliation is out of the question.
+Only one side can win, and it must win totally.'*